There are at least 4 coronavirus cases in the US that are not travel-related, officials say

 States are now conducting tests

-Following a change in testing guidelines, the CDC is working to expand the number of labs who can test for the virus.
+Following a change in testing guidelines, the CDC is working to expand the number of labs that can test for the virus.

 Testing kits from the CDC arrived in California Friday and additional kits were expected soon, according to a press release from the California Department of Public Health.